OlaBannan/Battle-City/README.md

 6. go to the map.cpp and in the row number ,change the number 5 to --> N that you had choose

-PS: you have to save the number of the rows and columns like it is, do not add rows and columns :P If as, then I don't know how it'll be shown. :D
+PS: You have to save the number of the rows and columns like it is, do not add rows and columns :stuck_out_tongue_winking_eye:
+If so, I don't know how it will be displayed 	:sweat_smile:

 ## Main data structures: